PediaMedAI/pediamedai.github.io/content/news/articleYuval.md

 link: 'https://www.essoar.org/doi/abs/10.1002/essoar.10507557.1'
 ---

-A new M²LInES scientific paper on Neural-network parameterization of subgrid momentum transport in the atmosphere, by members Janni Yuval and Paul O'Gorman, is available to read as a preprint [here](https://www.essoar.org/doi/abs/10.1002/essoar.10507557.1).
+A new PediaMedAI scientific paper on Neural-network parameterization of subgrid momentum transport in the atmosphere, by members Janni Yuval and Paul O'Gorman, is available to read as a preprint [here](https://www.essoar.org/doi/abs/10.1002/essoar.10507557.1).